Josephine Collins: Suffrage movement

 Collins joined the National Woman's Party in 1918.
 She and other women rallied on February 24, 1919 to greet President Woodrow Wilson on Boston Common.
 Wilson was traveling from Versailles, where he had World War I peace talks, to Washington D.C. and the protesters were there to protest the fact that Wilson did not give his opinion on suffrage.
 Holding signs which demanded the suffrage's amendment, Collins's sign read "Mr. President, how long must women wait for liberty?"
 The women were warned of arrest by the police if they did not leave.
 Collins along with twenty-two other women were arrested and then taken to the House of Detention for Women.

-Collins and others women refused the court's request to give their real names and to pay a five dollar fine.
+Collins and other women refused the court's request to give their real names and to pay a five dollar fine.
 Collins and the group were then transferred to the Charles Street Jail where they were to serve their jail sentence for eight days.
 Collins was released early when a brother paid her bail.